ILIAS-eLearning/ilias/docs/configuration/install.md

 ```
 </details>

-In case of merge conflicts refer to [the ILIAS Development Guide](http://www.ilias.de/docu/goto.php?target=pg_15604).
+In case of merge conflicts, refer to [the ILIAS Development Guide](http://www.ilias.de/docu/goto.php?target=pg_15604).
 You should only encounter these if you changed the code of your installation
 locally.